TyHys/BAMBOO/README.md

 Boosted Augmentation for Machine-Based Output on Objects  🐼

 BAMBOO enriches your pandas DataFrames using LLMs and returns structured outputs via Pydantic models.
-It supports both row-by-row processing and efficient batch processing to reduce API calls and latency.
+It supports both row-by-row processing and efficient batch processing (via `batch_size`) to reduce API calls and latency.

 ## Features
 - Structured LLM outputs validated by Pydantic
-- Integrated API: `df.bamboo.enrich(...)` and `df.bamboo.batch_enrich(...)`
+- Integrated API: `df.bamboo.enrich(..., batch_size=...)`
-- Batch mode: send multiple rows in a single LLM request
+- Batch mode: send multiple rows in a single LLM request by setting `batch_size>1`
 - Automatic input inference from template placeholders (no need for `input_col` if templates reference DataFrame columns)
 - Unique-combination deduplication: only one LLM call per unique combination of prompt-included fields, with results broadcast back to matching rows.
 - Automatic `.env` loading for `OPENAI_API_KEY`